ONLYOFFICE/onlyoffice-owncloud-web/README.md

 ```
 yarn build
 ```
 You'll find it in the `\dist` folder.

-Place the app to the `/js/app.js` folder in the old connector.

-Then you'll have to specify path to it in ownCloud config.json.
+Place the compiled app.js to the folder with [ownCloud-ONLYOFFICE integration app](https://github.com/ONLYOFFICE/onlyoffice-owncloud) and specify path to the file in ownCloud Web config.json.

+## ONLYOFFICE Docs editions

+ONLYOFFICE offers different versions of its online document editors that can be deployed on your own servers.

 * Community Edition (`onlyoffice-documentserver` package)
 * Enterprise Edition (`onlyoffice-documentserver-ee` package)

-## ONLYOFFICE Docs editions

-ONLYOFFICE offers different versions of its online document editors that can be deployed on your own servers.

 The table below will help you to make the right choice.